Suzanne Vega, 1981

 waiting chant.docx waiting chant.pdf

-- Post-Listening Write sentences in the present progressive tense.
-On the Facebook page for Songs and Activities for English Language Learners, Kathryne Lyons suggested this follow-up activity: For homework, she had her students pretend they were sitting in a public place (restaurant, library, park, etc.) and write their observations in the present progressive tense.
+- Writing Write sentences in the present progressive tense.
+Teacher Kathryne Lyons suggests this follow-up activity to the song “Tom’s Diner.”
+For homework, she had her students pretend they were sitting in a public place (fast-food restaurant, library, etc.) and write their observations in the present progressive tense.